FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: INTRODUCTION

 Humans inherently rely on the integration of vision and touch to perform contact-rich manipulation tasks.
-While vision provides comprehensive object recognition and pose estimation capabilities, tactile feedback conveys critical information about local contacts that cannot be obtained visually, such as surface texture~\cite{connor1992neural, ikei1997texture, yoshioka2007texture}, in-hand pose \cite{xu2023visual, yousef2011tactile, van2015learning}, material compliance~\cite{su2012use, tiest2009cues}, and force distribution~\cite{lee2011real, ma2019dense}.
+While vision provides comprehensive object recognition and pose estimation capabilities, tactile feedback conveys critical information about local contacts that cannot be obtained visually, such as surface texture~\cite{connor1992neural}, in-hand pose \cite{xu2023visual}, material compliance~\cite{tiest2009cues}, and force distribution~\cite{ma2019dense}.
 For example, when handling a fragile or deformable object, vision guides initial motion planning and object localization, while tactile information enables modulation of grip force and adjustment of object orientation to prevent damage.
-The vision-based imitation learning has shown strong potential in robot manipulation tasks~\cite{zhao2023act, chi2023diffusion, liu2024rdt, black2024pi_0}, benefiting from the growing large-scale demonstration datasets~\cite{padalkar2023open, bu2025agibot}.
-In the tactile domain, the lack of high-quality tactile datasets and compatible sensing hardware has prevented similar advances.
-Early efforts concentrated on the effectiveness of tactile information for fine-grained and contact-rich manipulation skills, with tactile data collected by sensors \textit{attached to} robots~\cite{george2024visuo, lin2024learning, huang20243d, yu2023mimictouch}.
-However, this data collection scheme limits the flexibility for scaling visuo-tactile data.
-To accelerate research in this domain, two prerequisites would be addressed: 1) A visuo-tactile sensor that can be fabricated and deployed at scale, and 2) a visuo-tactile data collection system that provides real-time tactile feedback and enables rapid redeployment.
+The vision-based imitation learning has shown strong potential in robot manipulation tasks~\cite{yang2026riseselfimprovingrobotpolicy,shi2026egohumanoidunlockinginthewildlocomanipulation,shi2025diversity,jiang2025wholebodyvla}, benefiting from the growing large-scale demonstration datasets~\cite{padalkar2023open, bu2025agibot}.
+In the tactile domain, visuo-tactile sensors offer high-resolution, sensitive, and easily integrable multimodal signals, making them particularly well-suited for existing policy learning pipelines.
+However, the lack of large-scale, high-quality tactile datasets and compatible sensing hardware has prevented similar advances.
+To accelerate research in this domain, two prerequisites would be addressed: 1) a visuo-tactile data collection system that provides real-time tactile feedback and enables rapid redeployment, and 2) a large-scale, high-precision visuo-tactile dataset covering diverse contact-rich manipulation tasks~\cite{chen2025intelligent}.